-Berkeley Fire Chief Dave Brannigan said the water in Codornices was tested last week and, as of Friday, levels were normal.
+Berkeley Fire Chief Dave Brannigan said the water in Codornices was tested April 5 and April 8.
+As of April 5, levels were normal.

 Tira, from Fish and Wildlife, said the agency believes there are still steelhead in the creek because parts of Codornices were not impacted.
 He said steelhead are adept at survival.
 The population lives in creeks as well as the San Francisco Bay and the ocean, which will also help it recover.

 “Yes, fish were lost,” he said.
 “But the stream will recover.
 There’s a lot of great habitat there thanks to the community and the school kids.
 And it’s a wet year: That’s always great for steelhead and salmon.”